Hotel Kazakhstan

 Hotel Kazakhstan (Қазақстан Қонақ Үйі, Гостиница Казахстан) is the third-tallest building in the city of Almaty, Kazakhstan.
-It is 102 m (335 ft) tall, with 26 floors.
+It is 102 m tall, with 26 floors.
 It is situated in the southern center of Almaty.
-It is located on Dostyq Avenue, a major road in the east part of the city which runs all the way from Medeo to Panfilov Park, in the northern part of town.
+It is located on Dostyq Avenue, a major road in the east part of the city which runs all the way from Medeu to Panfilov Park, in the northern part of town.

-The total area is 44887.5 sq. meters.
+The total area is 44887.5 m2.

 The building was erected in 1977.
 It is built to withstand the impact of an earthquake measuring 9.0 on the Richter scale.
 It is a famous landmark of Almaty, and serves as a symbol of the city.
 It is also the eighth-tallest building in all Kazakhstan.

 In October 2018, architectural lighting was installed on the hotel building.

 The "Friendship" public garden adjoins the hotel territory, where the Camels panel, a monument to Shamshi Kaldayakov and a fountain are located.
 Convenient access to the embankment of the Malaya Almatinka River has been arranged.

 Architecture

 The building is a unique construction, built in a zone of 9-point seismic activity.
-The 25-story, ellipse-shaped volume.
-The central entrance is accentuated by a curvilinear canopy of large overhang with illumination.
+The 25-story, ellipse-shaped volume is prominent.
+The central entrance is accentuated by a curvilinear canopy with a large overhang and illumination.
 The vertical row of bay windows, which gives the building lightness and openwork, ends with a high attic in the form of a golden crown.
-The constructive basis of the building is a monolithic reinforced concrete core with transverse reinforced concrete diaphragms.
+The structural basis of the building is a monolithic reinforced concrete core with transverse reinforced concrete diaphragms.

-In the hotel lobby, a 34-meter tapestry "The Rainbow of Kazakhstan" has hung since the hotel's opening day.
-This tapestry was created by a group of authors B. Zaurbekova, I. Yarema, E. Nikolaeva and K. Tynybekov.
-In 1980 the group of authors of the tapestry "Rainbow of Kazakhstan" was awarded the State Prize of the Kazakh SSR named after Ch.
+In the hotel lobby, a 34 m tapestry, "The Rainbow of Kazakhstan", has hung since the hotel's opening day.
+This tapestry was created by a group of authors: B. Zaurbekova, I. Yarema, E. Nikolaeva, and K. Tynybekov.
+In 1980, the group of authors of the tapestry "Rainbow of Kazakhstan" was awarded the State Prize of the Kazakh SSR named after Ch.
 Valikhanov.

-Marble, granite, shell rock, and other materials were used in finishing and decorating the facades and interiors.
+Marble, granite, shell rock, and other materials were used in finishing and decorating the façades and interiors.